-- Add the water, salt, sliced pepper, dried shiitakes, lemon leaves, star anise, cinnamon stick, and coconut sugar.
+- Add the water, salt, sliced pepper, dried shiitakes, lemon leaves, star anise, and coconut sugar.
 If using, soak the tamarind in hot water for 10 minutes and add it to the pot.

 - Bring to a boil, then lower the heat to a simmer and cook for about 20 minutes.

 - In the meantime, prepare the fermented tofu sauce: in a small mixing bowl, mash the fermented tofu with a fork.
 Then add the sambal badjak, maple syrup, lime juice, and sesame oil.
 Mix until combined and set aside.

 - Prepare the add-ins.
 Cook the rice noodles according to the package instructions.
 Sautée or fry the tofu.
 Slice the mushrooms and the fresh herbs.

 - To serve, divide the noodles, sliced mushrooms, and tofu into 3 serving bowls.
 Pour about 1 and 1/2 cup of the broth into the bowls.
 Next, stir in about 1,5 tbsp of the fermented tofu sauce into each bowl.
 Top with a ton of fresh herbs and serve immediately!